Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Threats to Validity

 \textit{Internal Validity}.
 There is no guarantee that the implementation of \evo is bug-free.
-However, \evo has been used to perform many experiments using open-source case studies~\cite{arcuri2019restful,arcuri2020sql,arcuri2021tt,zhang2021adaptive}, and it is also carefully tested, i.e., currently with 652 test suites (including unit tests and end-to-end tests), which covers 60.65\% lines of its code base.
+However, \evo has been used to perform many experiments using open-source SUTs~\cite{arcuri2019restful,arcuri2020sql,arcuri2021tt,zhang2021adaptive,zhang2023open,zhang2023javascript,zhang2023rpc}, and it is also carefully tested, i.e., currently with 735 test suites (including unit tests and end-to-end tests), which covers 60.23\% lines of its code base.
 In addition, \evo is an open-source project which can be reviewed and examined by anyone who is interested in it.
+Regarding the questionnaire survey, we have involved 32 industrial participants from eight profiles in industry (as discussed in Section~\ref{sec:design}) for reducing possible bias in these answers.